-Or, as one Reddit user discovered, use the tool to create a customized cover letter.
+Or, as one user discovered, use the tool to create a customized cover letter.
 Ask the bot to: write a cover letter for the job ad (“insert the ad in quotes”) based on this resume (“insert your resume in quotes”).

 Review the drafts and make sure they are accurate to your skills and experience.
 Edit them by correcting grammar or spelling mistakes and ensure everything is clear.
 Doing so will create a polished version worthy of applying with.

 If you don’t know how to polish your job search materials or tailor them to the job description, ChatGPT can suggest what you should include.